Collecting Student Input to Improve Engagement: Webinar Recap

 The image is a blue and white sign from the National Deaf Center on Postsecondary Outcomes.
 It includes information about collecting student input to improve student engagement and inclusion in the college experience, with Latoya Dixon and Tia Ivanko involved in the initiative.

-In our recent webinar, Collecting Student Input to Improve Engagement and Inclusion, the spotlight was on revolutionizing the educational landscape for deaf students.
+In our recent webinar, Collecting Student Input to Improve Engagement, the spotlight was on revolutionizing the educational landscape for deaf students.
 Since existing data falls short of providing a holistic understanding of deaf student experiences at various educational institutions, collecting input provides a clearer understanding of student experiences and can highlight effective strategies.
 The session also urged educational institutions to take proactive steps towards understanding and enhancing the experiences of deaf students.

 Why Gather Student Input?